quiltdata/quilt/docs/Advanced Features/workflows.md

 ### Validating package name

 You can validate package name using `handle_pattern` property for workflow.
-Use Javascript RegExp as a pattern:
+Use Javascript RegExp as a pattern.
+Note that patterns are not anchored by default, meaning that start (`^`) and end (`$`) markers should be added explicitly when required.
 For exapmle:

 ```yaml